dcreutz/SQM-Visualizer/README.md

 ## Server backend

 The server backend, included in the distribution files for the SQM Visualizer, is the [SQM Data Retriever](https://github.com/dcreutz/SQM_Data-Retriever).
+While developed entirely to process data files for the SQM Visualizer, the SQM Data Retriever is a standalone server application with a full API.

 ## Data collection

 The software works well in conjunction with [PySQM](https://github.com/mireianievas/PySQM) performing the actual data collection.
-The simplest method of combining the two is to run PySQM creating monthly data files and simply replace the data directory in the visualizer folder on the webserver with a symlink to the location of the monthly data files.
+The simplest method of combining the two is to run PySQM creating monthly data files and symlink the folder containing the monthly data files to the data directory in the visualizer folder.

 ## Acknowledgements